lukee910/obsidian-eth-etc/MSc/Physically Based Simulations for CG/Mass-Spring Systems/Spring Equations of Motion.md

 From [[Motion from Newton's Second Law]]: $f_{i}(t) = m_{i}a_{i}(t)$

-We build a system of 3 second order [[ODEs]] per mass point or for the whole system.
+We build a system of 3 second order [[_T ODEs]] per mass point or for the whole system.
 3 ODEs since we are in 3D.
 ## For one mass point
 $$
 f_{i}(t) = m_{i}\frac{d^{2} x_{i}(t)}{dt^2}